zambreski/Dissertation/README.md

 # Dissertation
 This repository contains modified fortran code for running the Weather Research and Forecasting Model v 4.0.
-The model has been modified to include methods for irrigation in the land surface model.
+The model has been modified to include methods for irrigation in two land surface models based on land use categories.

 The file namelist.input section &physics has an added irrigation parameter opt_irrig.
 This parameter has a default of 0, which is apply no irrigation, and only works for the Noah land surface model with mosaic option and the Noah-MP model.
 The land use categories must be based on USGS 24 category data, in particular irrigated cropland must be designated as category '3'.
 Running WRF using another land surface model such as CLM will not invoke this parameter.